bsohangpur/Deltax-assiment_Song_App/README.md

 # Song App

 This App is created by @bsohangpur, in this project at home page you find top 10 songs sorted as latest as you add and you can add reviews by click on add reviews button.
-On Add Song page you find all CURD opration were you Create, update and delete the songs. as same on Add Artist page.
+On Add Song page you find all CURD operation were you Create, update, read and delete the songs. as same on Add Artist page.